 The use of diary cards is a major component of DBT, one that could prove invaluable for treating symptoms of depression.
 Diary cards are used by patients to keep track of the invalidating thoughts and behaviors that affect them the most, but they can also be used to record what coping mechanisms are effective.

 Patients are encouraged to keep their diary cards with them at all times and bring them to their therapy sessions so they can receive feedback from therapists and other patients.
-Once again, it’s another useful tool that works for treating borderline personality disorder and depression.
+It’s another useful tool that works for treating borderline personality disorder and depression.

-While there are no miracle cures when it comes to treating depression, dialectical behavior therapy could be used to help patients all over the world.
-If you would like to know more about dialectical behavior therapy in New Jersey, contact the mental health professionals at High Focus Centers for a professional assessment.
+While there are no miracle cures when it comes to treating depression, dialectical behavior therapy could be used to effectively help patients.
+If you would like to know more about DBT in New Jersey, contact the mental health professionals at High Focus Centers for a professional assessment.
+Start your journey to recovery today.